Published Nov 6, 2023

 In celebration of Rebecca Romijn's birthday, we look at all the reasons Number One is number one in our books!

-First introduced in the un-aired pilot, "The Cage," in Star Trek's original run, Number One (portrayed by Majel Barrett) was lieutenant and second-in-command under Captain Christopher Pike on the U.S.S.
+First introduced in the un-aired pilot, "The Cage," in 's original run, Number One (portrayed by Majel Barrett) was lieutenant and second-in-command under Captain Christopher Pike on the U.S.S.
 Enterprise NCC-1701.
 Written specifically for Majel, Una boasted a confident, unflappable manner, even in dangerous situations.
 The expressionless, efficient, and cool character traits would later be adopted for Leonard Nimoy's Vulcan Spock when the series framework was reworked for NBC.

 In celebration of Romijn's birthday today, we're looking at the top reveals about the lieutenant commander who prefers to play things close the vest.